nmshd/documentation/_docs_explore/42-transport-layer.md

 With the identity's public key, the identity's address is calculated.

-Usually, you receive another identity's signature public key while making the first contact (e.g. from the relationship template or the relationship creation change request followed upon it).
+Usually, you receive another identity's signature public key while making the first contact (e.g. from the relationship template or the relationship request followed upon it).

 ### Synchronization Derived Secret Key